gaultier/blog/body_of_work.md

 ---

-<h2 id="full-stack-software-engineer-edgelab-lausanne-switzerland-2015-2017">Full-stack Software Engineer EdgeLab, Lausanne, Switzerland; 2015-2017</h2>
+## Full-stack Software Engineer EdgeLab, Lausanne, Switzerland; 2015-2017

 My first full-time job, initially being a 6 months internship concluding my Master's degree of Computer Science, and then extending into a full time position.
 The company was a financial startup building simulations of the stock market: how does the price of a bond or an option evolve if there is an earthquake or a housing crash?
 The idea was to observe how these events affected the stock market historically and simulate these happening on your portfolio to get a sense of how robust or risky your positions are.